input-output-hk/io-sim/io-sim/README.md

-# Simulator Monad
+# IOSim - IO Simulator Monad

-A pure simulator monad built on top of the `ST` monad which supports:
+A pure simulator monad built on top of the lazy `ST` monad which supports:

+  * optional dynamic race discovery and schedule exploration
   * synchronous and asynchronous exceptions; including: throwing, catching and masking synchronous and asynchronous exceptions;
   * concurrency (using simulated threads), with interfaces shaped by the